IBM-BA-IL/TWC_WeatherDataDownload/README.md

 ## Usage

-###Using the HTML UI
+### Using the HTML UI
-The current html UI allows the user to download historical data for a location given a certain date range.
+The current html UI: https://ibm-ba-il.github.io/TWC_WeatherDataDownload/ allows the user to download historical data for a location given a certain date range.
 The data is downloaded in CSV and can be on a daily or hourly level.

+Example Daily(Image):

-Example Daily:
+Example Hourly(Image):